 Emergency managers in Broome County, New York, reported people trapped inside a home because of downed trees in the town of Vestal.

-Strong storms also caused damage in Binghamton, New York, but the weather service said no injuries or fatalities have been reported.
+Strong storms also caused damage in Binghamton, New York, but the weather service said no injuries or fatalities were reported there.

-The residual and more widespread damage came in the form of extensive power outages.
-More than 100,000 First Energy customers in Pennsylvania, for instance, didn't have electricity as of 10 p.m.
-ET, with other utilities like PECO and PPL reporting tens of thousands of others similarly in the dark.
+There were also extensive power outages.
+More than 100,000 First Energy customers in Pennsylvania didn’t have electricity Thursday night, while other utilities such as PECO and PPL reported tens of thousands of others similarly in the dark.

-An hour earlier, New York Gov. Andrew Cuomo issued a press release stating there were nearly 95,000 customers without power in that state, mostly NYSEG and Central Hudson customers.
+Cuomo issued a news release stating there were nearly 95,000 homes and businesses without power in New York state, mostly NYSEG and Central Hudson customers.

 Cuomo also declared a state of emergency for hard-hit Chemung County in the southwestern part of the state.